-Composition: The Committee shall include one representative from each college as appointed by the dean; the Associate Provost for Academic Affairs, as well as a representatives from Finance/Operations and Institutional Research and Assessment.
+Composition: The Committee shall include one representative from each college as appointed by the dean; the Senior Associate Provost for Academic Affairs, as well as a representatives from Finance/Operations and Institutional Research and Assessment.
 Appointed members shall serve a three-year renewable term.
 The curriculum and scheduling staff from the Office of the University Registrar shall also serve as members.
 The Committee is chaired by the Associate University Registrar for Student Services.

 The committee should constitute a cross-section of the university community with special emphasis on those involved in academic scheduling to include deans, department chairs, departmental schedulers, etc.